Menu

 📍 hai phong

-Cát Bà National Park covers 17,000 hectares of the island's rugged interior - the last habitat of the critically endangered golden-headed langur, with jungle trails to a 331-metre summit viewpoint over Ha Long Bay and Lan Hà Bay simultaneously.
+Cát Bà National Park covers 17,363 hectares of the island's rugged interior - the last habitat of the critically endangered golden-headed langur, with jungle trails to a summit viewpoint over Ha Long Bay and Lan Hà Bay simultaneously, a 12km trek through primary forest to Việt Hải village, and butterfly swarms along the trails in April and May.

 Cát Tiên National Park